Main Menu Jump to Content Search

 Selected Representative Enforcement and Litigated Matters (settled or not reported):

-• Represented broker in FINRA investigation concerning whether broker caused firm to violate AML rules by failing to provide information concerning Panamanian trust.
-Client received letter of caution after Wells submission and presentation.
+• Represented a broker in a FINRA investigation concerning whether the broker caused the firm to violate AML rules by failing to provide information concerning a Panamanian trust.
+The client received a letter of caution after a Wells submission and presentation.

-• Evaluated fund’s portfolio of debt investments in failed companies for possible claims and brought three cases.
-Won Oklahoma case against former directors on summary judgment.
-In Florida, fraud investigation uncovered significant evidence of accounting improprieties.
-CFO, independent director, outside counsel and auditor settled after losing motions to dismiss.
-In bench trial in Southern District of New York, tried fiduciary claims against former director and officer.
+• Evaluated a fund’s portfolio of debt investments in failed companies for possible claims and brought three cases.
+Won the Oklahoma case against former directors on summary judgment.
+In Florida, the fraud investigation uncovered significant evidence of accounting improprieties.
+The CFO, independent director, outside counsel and auditor settled after losing motions to dismiss.
+In a bench trial in the Southern District of New York, tried fiduciary claims against a former director and officer.

-• Represented Chinese public company and its CFO in SEC investigation relating to revenue recognition in financial statements.
-After conducting extensive investigation, in which audit firm lost its license, the SEC took no action against the company.
+• Represented a Chinese public company and its CFO in an SEC investigation relating to revenue recognition in financial statements.
+After conducting an extensive investigation, in which the audit firm lost its license, the SEC took no action against the company.

-• Represented broker-dealer in internal review regarding possible front running by hedge fund client and in related SEC and FINRA investigations.
+• Represented a broker-dealer in an internal review regarding possible front running by a hedge fund client and in related SEC and FINRA investigations.
 Worked closely with internal audit to develop protocols to evaluate risks and determine if conduct was widespread.
-No action taken by regulators.
+No action was taken by regulators.

-• Represented broker-dealer in successive NASD, NYSE, SEC and state investigations concerning non-discretionary fee-based brokerage accounts and conflicts of interest over a five-year time period.
-No action taken by regulators.
+• Represented a broker-dealer in successive NASD, NYSE, SEC and state investigations concerning nondiscretionary fee-based brokerage accounts and conflicts of interest over a five-year time period.
+No action was taken by regulators.

-• Represented broker-dealer in market timing investigations by SEC, NYSE and N.J. and in related NYSE arbitration brought by terminated registered representatives.
-Demonstrated that conduct was limited to small group of “rogue” traders, resulting in lower sanctions compared to peer firms.
+• Represented a broker-dealer in market-timing investigations by the SEC, the NYSE and New Jersey, and in a related NYSE arbitration brought by terminated registered representatives.
+Demonstrated that conduct was limited to a small group of “rogue” traders, resulting in lower sanctions compared to peer firms.

-• Represented President and CFO of public company (internet service provider) in SEC investigation relating to revenue recognition and classification of contingencies in financial statements.
-No action taken by regulators.
+• Represented a president and CFO of a public company (internet service provider) in an SEC investigation relating to revenue recognition and classification of contingencies in financial statements.
+No action was taken by regulators.

-• Represented investment advisor in class action and arbitrations relating to alleged inaccurate pricing of portfolio investments in municipal bond funds.
-Global settlement achieved for all civil matters.
+• Represented an investment adviser in a class action and arbitrations relating to alleged inaccurate pricing of portfolio investments in municipal bond funds.
+Global settlement was achieved for all civil matters.

-• Represented fund distributor in customer arbitration brought relating to claims that affiliated mutual fund did not invest consistent with prospectus.
-Claimant, who invested over $10 million, originally styled claims as putative class action; following motion to dismiss, claimant agreed to arbitrate before JAMS arbitrator who found investments were consistent with prospectus.
+• Represented a fund distributor in a customer arbitration brought relating to claims that affiliated mutual fund did not invest consistent with prospectus.
+The claimant, who invested more than $10 million, originally styled claims as putative class action; following a motion to dismiss, the claimant agreed to arbitrate before a JAMS arbitrator who found investments were consistent with the prospectus.

-• In successive SEC investigations of broker-dealer regarding possible Reg.
-FD violations by public company’s covered by firm’s research analysts, established that analysts did not publish reports based upon material, non-public information.
+• In successive SEC investigations of a broker-dealer regarding possible Regulation FD violations by a public company’s covered by the firm’s research analysts, established that the analysts did not publish reports based upon material, nonpublic information.

-• Represented NYSE floor broker in first criminal case brought under §11 of the 1934 Act; served as lead counsel on discovery issues for all defendants.
+• Represented an NYSE floor broker in first criminal case brought under Section 11 of the 1934 Act; served as lead counsel on discovery issues for all defendants.
 After winning discovery motions, USA v.
-Oakford Corp., 79 F. Supp.
-2d 357 (S.D.N.Y.
-1999); 64 F. Supp.
-2d 295 (S.D.N.Y.
-1999), requiring NYSE to respond to subpoena, obtained favorable plea that dropped insider trading charge and won downward departure from U.S. sentencing guidelines.
+Oakford Corp., 79 F. Supp.2d 357 (S.D.N.Y.
+1999); 64 F. Supp.2d 295 (S.D.N.Y.
+1999), requiring NYSE to respond to subpoena, obtained favorable plea that dropped insider trading charge and won downward departure from US sentencing guidelines.

 Speaking Engagements